Pre-College and College Guidance Department

 People looking to go back to college can learn the basic skills needed for taking college courses.

-Students will learn the needed skills to complete the GED exam, when they are ready they will take the exam.
+Students will learn the needed skills to complete the GED® test.

 Expand your reading skills, learn basic to college level reading skills.